ljedrz/pea2pea/README.md

 ### ⚡ Why pea2pea?

 * **Battle-Tested in Production:** This library has been vendored and deployed in high-throughput, real-world decentralized networks, successfully managing complex topologies and heavy traffic.
 * **Simplicity First:** No complex configuration objects or rigid frameworks.
-You can audit the library yourself in a single afternoon.
+You can traverse and understand the codebase in a single afternoon.
-* **Minimal Dependency Tree:** `pea2pea` relies strictly on `tokio` and standard crates, resulting in lightning-fast compile times and tiny binaries.
+* **Minimal Dependency Tree:** `pea2pea` only has **6** native dependencies, which restricts supply chain attack surface, and grants lightning-fast compile times.
-* **Uncompromising Performance:** Designed as a zero-weight abstraction layer, the library imposes negligible overhead, allowing your application to saturate the underlying network hardware or loopback interface limits.
+* **Uncompromising Performance:** Designed as a minimal abstraction layer, the library imposes negligible overhead, allowing your application to saturate the underlying network hardware or loopback interface limits.
 * **Tiny Footprint:** The core node structure occupies just **~16kB of RAM**; per-connection memory usage starts at **~14kB** and scales directly with your configured buffer sizes.
-* **Meticulously Tested:** A comprehensive collection of tests and examples ensures correctness; there is no `unsafe` code involved.
+* **Meticulously Tested:** A comprehensive collection of tests and examples ensures correctness, not to mention a host of punishing stress tests targeting heisenbugs; there is no `unsafe` code involved.
 * **Complete Control:** You dictate the application logic, and control **every** byte sent and received.
-Use slightly altered nodes to fuzz-test and stress-test your production nodes.
+Use slightly altered nodes to quickly set up chaos/fuzz/stress tests for your production nodes.

 ---